METok: Multi-Stage Event-based Token Compression for Efficient Long Video Understanding: Acknowledgements

 \section{Acknowledgements}

-The authors gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) under the NHR project b211dd.
+The authors gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) under the NHR project b273dd.
 NHR funding is provided by federal and Bavarian state authorities.
 NHR@FAU hardware is partially funded by the German Research Foundation (DFG) – 440719683.
-Additionally, this work also benefited from the scientific support and HPC resources provided by The Hessian Center for Artificial Intelligence (hessian.AI).
+Additionally, this work also benefited from the scientific support and HPC resources provided by The Hessian Center for Artificial Intelligence (hessian.AI), as well as the the Federal Ministry for Research, Technology and Space (BMFTR) project "XEI: Extremely Efficient Inference for Large Context Length" (XEI), project identification number 01IS24079B.
+This paper is also supported by the DAAD programme Konrad Zuse Schools of Excellence in Artificial Intelligence, sponsored by the Federal Ministry of Research, Technology and Space.